 Primary Extension and Challenge (PEAC) is a part-time program for academically gifted public-school students in years 5 and 6.
-Children are withdrawn from regular class to attend one short (1 day) and one long (3 days) course of their choice each term, which will be run from Little Grove Primary School in 2018.
+Children are withdrawn from regular class to attend one short (1 day) and one long (3 days) course of their choice each term, which has be run from Little Grove Primary School since 2018.

 Albany PEAC includes 23 schools, and accepts around 25 additional year 5 students each year.
 Students gain access to the program through state-wide year 4 testing (usually the top 3%) or a teacher nomination process.